rexresearch

 J.M.
 Reese & D.A.
 LOCKERBY 2002, A new design capability for

 hypersonic flight vehicles and microscale devices?
-Computer-Based

-Design: Engineering Design Conference 2002, Shahin TMS (ed).
+Computer-Based Design: Engineering Design Conference 2002,

-Professional Engineering Publishing, Bury St Edmunds, UK.
+Shahin TMS (ed).
+Professional Engineering Publishing, Bury St

 C. Davies, P.W.
 Carpenter & D.A.
 LOCKERBY 2001, A novel